kevinsogo/compgen/docs_src/preparation.md

 ```
 Feel free to update it with the correct values.
 If your problem doesn't have subtasks, simply remove `valid_subtasks` (or make it the empty list).

 Note that the file endings will tell KompGen what language your program is, and there will be a predetermined compile and run command for each recognized language.
-You can also choose to use the three-argument version `[filename, compile, run]` to specify a file.
+You can also choose to use a three-argument version to specify a file: `[filename, compile, run]` to specify a file.
 (The two-argument version is `[filename, run]`) For example, if your validator is written in Haskell, then you write:

 ```js
     "validator": ["validator.hs", "ghc validator.hs", "./validator"],
 ```

 The `checker` field may be omitted, and defaults to a simple diff check.
-There are also a couple of builtin checks, just write `!diff.exact`, `!diff.tokens`, or `!diff.real_abs_rel_1e_6`. (more to come soon...)
+There are also a couple of builtin checks, just enter `!diff.exact`, `!diff.tokens`, or `!diff.real_abs_rel_1e_6`. (more to come soon...)

 Now, we can begin writing those files!